Updated June 11, 2026

 Inside your Office apps

-Add-ins for Excel and PowerPoint that share full conversation context across apps.
+Add-ins for Excel, PowerPoint, and Word that share full conversation context across apps.
 Skills support and LLM gateway for Bedrock/Vertex users.

 API